fkmiec/goscript/README.md

 # goscripts

-**Goscripts** is a small utility to make it easier to use Go as a scripting language.
+**Goscripts** is a utility to make it easier to use Go as a scripting language.
 It was inspired by and implemented to leverage https://github.com/bitfield/script, a Go package aimed at bringing unix-like piped commands to Go.

 The Go compiler is fast enough that using Go for scripting tasks can be a good choice.
-There are challenges, however, in that it must be compiled and that modern Go requires modules and does not support "go get -u" and the concept of a global GOPATH.
-Other solutions, such as goscript.sh, gosh and gorun, either fail to account for some of these challenges or create and delete temporary projects, folders and files repeatedly and don't really provide an efficient or effective way to re-use your scripts.
+There are challenges, however.
+Modern Go requires modules and does not support "go get -u" and the concept of a global GOPATH.
+Other projects have attempted to do something similar, but either fail to account for some of these challenges or create and delete temporary projects, folders and files for every execution and don't provide an efficient or effective way to re-use your scripts.

 Enter **Goscripts**.

+## Features

+* Execute simple go code directly on the command line
+* Write go source files and execute them like a script with shebang
+* Compile go code into named binaries for repeated use.
+Build up a library of custom commands.
+* Everything in one project, accessible system-wide through the **goscript** command.
+* Options to generate boilerplate for go scripts, list previously compiled commands and print paths to project and source code to enable editing and maintenance.

+## How It Works

 The **goscript** executable will wrap any code specified on the command line with a main function and apply any specified imports before compiling and optionally executing the code.
 If no name is given, the binary will be `[project folder]/bin/gocmd` and the source file will be `[project folder]/src/tmp.go`.
 If the name is given, the binary and source files will reflect that name.
-By adding the `[project]` and `[project]/bin` folders to your PATH environment variable, the resulting binaries will be immediately available to execute like any other system commands.
+By adding the `[project]` and `[project]/bin` folders to your PATH environment variable, the resulting binaries will be immediately available to execute like other system commands (such as ls, cat, echo, grep, etc.).

 If the --file option is used, then **goscript** will assume the file is a complete go source file and build it _**as is**_, rather than attempting to add imports and wrap code in a main function.
-It would be error-prone to attempt to anticipate and edit for the possible presence of existing imports, variables, functions and more in the file.
 However, to facilitate writing the go source file, the --template option is provided to print out the typical boilerplate as a starting point.
 That template can be augmented with imports and some basic code to start from if the --imports and --code options are provided.

-A similar option for a template file to start from would be to specify the --save and --name options to cause a named source file to be created in the project src folder.
-You can then get the --path to that source file and edit it in your favorite editor.
-If you then provide the --name without the --code or --file options, it will read the source file from the src folder and recompile it.
+See examples, below, for more details.

 ## Install